We carry out road gritting (or salting) from November through to April to keep road users safe in conditions of snow, ice and frost.

 Our gritting routes are shown on the map in blue.

-- if rain is forecast, we have to delay gritting to stop grit being washed away
+- if rain is forecast, we have to delay gritting to stop it being washed away

 - if it snows, we carry out further gritting and ploughing where needed